-Businesses use inventory management software to replenish their supply of products they plan to sell to customers.
+Intriguingly, the very things that seem to unite inventory management and asset tracking together can also be seen as the very things that push them apart.
+Businesses use inventory management software to replenish their supply of products that they plan to sell to customers.
 Government bodies and nonprofit organizations use an asset tracking system to control their supply of internal tools and materials, rather than a flow of products coming in and going out.